Here's a complete guide to all your endurance and sportive bike related queries and questions

 With a relaxed position and stable ride, those long miles will be eaten with ease aboard any of the Defy models.

-The Defy Advanced 2 comes with Giant’s D-Fuse seatpost, which dampens out bumps along the way, and the Overdrive steerer which promises excellent handling and front end stiffness thanks to oversized headset bearings.
+The Overdrive steerer promises excellent handling and front end stiffness thanks to oversized headset bearings.

-This model comes with a Shimano 105 drivetrain, hydraulic disc brakes and smooth rolling Giant PR-2 disc composite WheelSystem with Giant Gavia AC 1 tubeless tyres.
+This particular model comes with a Shimano 105 drivetrain, Giant’s Conduct hydraulic disc brakes and smooth rolling Giant PR-2 disc composite WheelSystem with Giant Gavia AC 1 tubeless tyres.

-Giant Defy models start from £1,499 with a Shimano Tiagra groupset, and travel right up to £7,499.
+Giant Defy models start from £1,499 with a Shimano Tiagra groupset.

 The Specialized Roubaix saw a major overhaul in 2017 with the addition of the ‘Future Shock’ front suspension, and that continues into 2018 bikes (it was even added to other models, such as the Specialized Diverge).
 It might be easy to dismiss as a gimmick, but really isn’t.